Jackksonns/OptiTrainer/README.md

   - Integrate additional training tricks and visualization tools

 ---

-For questions or suggestions, please contact the author via GitHub or submit an issue.

 ## Citation & Dependencies

 Some utility functions in OptiTrainer are adapted from [TorchUtils](https://github.com/seefun/TorchUtils).